 Use the [Package Model] keyword within a [Component] to indicate the package model for that component.
 The specification permits .ibs files to contain the following additional list of package model keywords.
-Note that the actual package models can be in a separate <package\file\name>.pkg file or can exist in the IBIS files between the [Define Package Model] ...
+Note that the actual package models can be in a separate

+<package_file_name>.pkg file or can exist in the IBIS_ibs_files between the [Define Package Model] ...
 [End Package Model] keywords for each package model that is defined.
 For reference, these keywords are listed in Table 15.
 Full descriptions follow.
-EDA tools that do not support these for the set of the set keywords are instea in Table 15.
-Fun descriptions follow.
 EDA tools that do not support these keywords will ignore all entries between the [Define Package Model] and [End Package Model] keywords.